 The caliber .30 ball mount D59830 is seen in an exploded view on the left and assembled with the machine gun mounted on the right.
 A caliber .30 ammunition box M1 and an expended case bag were supported by the mount, and an equilibrator spring helped to counterbalance the cradle, which attached to the machine gun's front mounting holes.
 (Picture from Weapon Mounts for Secondary Armament.)

-The gun mount M23 is seen from the left rear.
+The combination gun mount M23 is seen from the left rear.
 1. Head rest.
 2. Elevating handwheel.
 3. Solenoid firing device.
 4. Trigger actuating mechanism.
 5. Left guard.
 6. Empty case bag.
 7. Empty case deflector.
 8. Closing spring housing.
 9. Machine gun ammunition.
 (Picture from FM 17-68 Crew Drill, Light Tank M5 Series.)

 The opposite side of the gun mount M23 is pictured, with the machine gun and its ammunition present.
 (Picture from FM 17-68 Crew Drill, Light Tank M5 Series.)